-Given all that, the overarching advice is to ask yourself whether every video call needs to be a video call.
-Would it work better over Slack or another collaboration platform?
+Our pre-pandemic world didn’t depend solely upon face-to-face communication, and our new reality shouldn’t depend on it, either.
+The overarching advice is to ask yourself whether every video call needs to be a video call.
+Would it work better over another collaboration platform?
 Would a simple phone call result in a more focused conversation?
 Don’t be afraid to suggest that cameras can be turned off for some meetings, or for some portions of meetings.
-Our pre-pandemic world didn’t depend solely upon face-to-face communication, and our new reality shouldn’t depend on it, either.
 Reducing the number of video meetings will help us all appear fresher during the ones that remain.

 For the video calls that remain, give your eyes and brain a break by tweaking the settings.
 Instead of accepting the default view, which displays many different attendees, try speaker view, which highlights the person speaking and fades other people into the background.
 You can also select “Hide Myself,” which prevents you from being distracted by your own appearance but allows others to see you.

 People are spending much of their day in virtual meetings.
 How do you set yourself apart and stand out from others in this environment?

 There are two ways to approach this question.
 There’s the person running the meeting and those who are attending it.
 Numerous polls tell us that participants are distracted while virtual meetings are taking place.
 One memorable survey conducted by Intercall, the world’s largest conference and collaborations service provider, found that 55 percent of people admitted to eating or making food during conference calls!